AndreMonc/allele_stats/README.md

 **Notes**:

 - This script filters out sites with >= 50% missingness in any of the three specified populations to help ensure data quality.
 - To properly use this program it is important to identify the ancestral allele (similar logic to ABBA-BABA tests).
 Our best approximation of this ancestral allele is often the allele in a near outgroup.
 Thus, ideally, your reference genome is a species or population just outside the clade of interest.
-When this is the case, we can straightforwardly polarize the alleles of population A and population C, fixing the population A alleles to alternate state "1" and those of population C to the ancestral state "0".
-Sites with the opposite polarization are not as informative since shared alleles between populations B and C may indicate shared ancestry more than adaptive introgression.
+When this is the case, we can straightforwardly polarize the alleles of population A and population C, fixing the population A alleles to ancestral state "0" and those of population C to the alternate state "1".
+Sites with the opposite polarization are not informative since shared alleles between populations B and C likely indicate shared ancestry rather than adaptive introgression.
 - Populations A and B are sister.
 Population C is sister to populations A + B. The reference is the outgroup of populations A + B + C.